Input estimation from discrete workload observations in a L\'evy-driven storage system: Estimator of the Lévy exponent

-The factors $n^{-1}$ in \eqref{e:est} are kept since they will be used in the asymptotic analysis later.
-Note that the observations $V_i^\Delta$ form a random subset of the equidistant observations $\{V(i\Delta) : i=0,1,\ldots\}$.
-An illustration of this sampling scheme for a given realisation of the workload process is given in Figure~\ref{f:sampling}.
+The observations $V_i^\Delta$ form a random subset of the equidistant observations $\{V(i\Delta) : i=0,1,\ldots\}$.
+An illustration of this sampling scheme is given in Figure~\ref{f:sampling}.
+Observe that it is possible, for small $T_i$, that $S_i^\Delta=S_{i-1}^\Delta$.
+In this case there is no additional information from sample $i$, however the estimator \eqref{e:est} is still well defined and this will not impact its asymptotic performance.